-According to a 2014 report from the Stanford Center for Teaching and Learning, however, the way we read on our smartphones and PCs is different from how we read on paper.
-Thanks to the internet, we've trained our eyes to skim and dart around on screens, constantly hunting for the information we're after – a non-linear behavior the Stanford paper calls 'surface reading'.
+According to a 2014 report from the Stanford Center for Teaching and Learning, we've trained our eyes to skim and dart on screens (thank you, internet), constantly hunting for specific bits of information we're after – a non-linear behavior the Stanford paper calls 'surface reading'.

-When reading from a paper book, by contrast, our brains switch to a more concentrated form of information processing – dubbed 'deep reading' – and it's a mode that actually helps us better absorb and comprehend what's on the page.
+When reading from a paper book, by contrast, our brains switch to a more concentrated form of information processing – dubbed 'deep reading' – and it's a mode that actually helps us better absorb and comprehend what's on the page, even if it's a digital page that mimics the real thing.

-To us, that sounds like a great argument for giving books their own space, away from the distractions of apps and constant notifications on our modern do-all devices.
+To us, that sounds like a great argument for giving ereaders their own space, away from the distractions of apps and constant notifications on our modern do-all devices.
+With a dedicated ereader, you can even browse for new books without leaving the house, and they're remarkably portable and space-saving.

 By design, ereaders are simpler devices made for the singular purpose of reading – and they have advantages too, such as batteries that last weeks rather than hours, and much clearer legibility in direct sunlight.

-While there are several brands of ereaders available, two companies have risen to own the ebook market – Amazon (with its range of Kindle ereaders) and Kobo.
-We've divided this page into two sections to highlight the best both companies have to offer.
+There are several brands of ereaders (with availability spotty across different regions), but two companies have risen to own the ebook market – Amazon (with its range of Kindle ereaders) and Kobo.
+We've divided this page into two sections to highlight the best both companies have to offer, then go on to compare the two to help you make your buying decision.

 - Just looking for Kindles?
 Here's our guide to the best Kindle